What is The Definition of Distracted Driving?

 Find Out More about Your Rights and Responsibilities

-If you have questions about Georgia law, distracted driving, or how to get help after an auto accident, contact The Dixon Firm to speak with one of our Atlanta auto accident attorneys.
+If you have questions about Georgia law, distracted driving, or how to get help after an auto accident, contact The Dixon Firm to speak with one of our Atlanta auto accident lawyers.
 It is important to understand your rights and responsibilities before hitting the road.